amirahmadihr/amirahmadihr/README.md

 ## I am ✨ Amir ✨

 ## Fullstack Web Developer and Designer
-### love and talented to working with Laravel and Vue.js
+### i'm talented and love to work with Laravel and Vue.js
 <br/>
 <br/>